sitespeedio/sitespeed.io/docs/documentation/sitespeed.io/mobile-phones/index.md

 ### Collect trace log

-One important thing when testing on mobile is to analyze the Chrome trace log.
+One important thing when testing on mobile is to analyse the Chrome trace log.
 You can get that with `--cpu`:

 ```bash
 sitespeed.io --android --cpu https://www.sitespeed.io